-The ODPRN Student Training Program offers postsecondary students an opportunity to receive mentorship by a CAU member as they conduct drug policy research using the administrative databases housed at ICES.
-Our program provides students from across Ontario the opportunity to gain hands-on experience in ground-breaking research.
-In 2014-15 we are pleased to welcome the following students:
+The ODPRN Student Training Program aims to engage with students to develop capacity in drug policy research in Ontario.
+Our program provides students from across Ontario the opportunity to access online training, webinars and networking with scientific academic researchers and ministry representatives.
+In 2018, we are pleased to welcome the following students:

-Qi holds a Bachelor’s of Medical Science (Honours) from the University of Western Ontario and has recently started her Master’s in Pharmaceutical Sciences at the University of Toronto.
-Her research interests include drug policy and pharmacoepidemiology.
-For her MSc thesis, Qi will be studying opioid use (including methadone) among pregnant women in Ontario.
+Carina holds a Bachelor of Medical Sciences degree from the University of Western Ontario and has started her Master’s in Epidemiology and Biostatistics at the University of Western Ontario.
+Her research interests include pharmacoepidemiology and administrative data.
+For her MSc thesis, Carina will be studying SGLT2 inhibitor use and adverse renal events among patients in Ontario.

 Alanna is in the third year of her PhD at the University of Waterloo School of Pharmacy.
 Her research focuses primarily on the use of pharmacokinetics to improve safety and efficacy in hemophilia treatment, including the development of population pharmacokinetic models for dose individualization.

 Flory is a Postdoctoral research associate at ICES Kidney, Dialysis & Transplantation Program.
 Prior to that he completed his MSc and PhD at the University of Montreal.
 He is also a physician trained in RD Congo.
 His research interests are pharmacoepidemiology, methods in bio-statistics, meta-analysis and network meta-analysis.
 His current work focuses on drug safety in patients having low kidney function.

 Mei has been a surgeon for about 14 years before emigrating from China.
 In 2016, she got her Master’s degree in Health Research Methodology (HRM) from McMaster University.
 She is now a first year PhD student in the HRM program.
 Her research interest is oral anticoagulant management.